momueh/hapi-habit-tracker/README.md

 -   `analytics.py`: Contains functions for analyzing habit data, including streak calculations, habit filtering, and completion statistics.

 -   `setup.sh`/`setup.bat`: Setup scripts for Unix-based systems and Windows respectively.
-They create a virtual environment, install dependencies, and launch the application.
+They create a virtual environment and install dependencies.

 -   `requirements.txt`: Lists all Python package dependencies required by the application.

--   `tests/`: Directory containing test files
+-   `tests/`: Directory containing multiple test files

-    -   `test_analytics.py`: Unit tests for the analytics functionality

 -   `habits.db`: SQLite database file (created on first run) that stores all habit and completion data.